mitra42/dweb/docs/Glossary.rst

         Sometimes will also be a CAFS i.e. sometimes the hash refers to a unique set of bytes.

     DSHT: Distributed Sloppy Hash Table
-        TODO Needs definition  - I think its defined in IPFS
+        TODO Needs definition  - I think its defined in IPFS.

     dWeb - Decentralized Web
         A web that is not subject to any single points of failure